Aconcagua Normal Route

 For those with minimal mountaineering and/or high altitude experience a logical progression might look like this:

-- Participate in a climbing course in the North Cascades
+- Participate in a climbing course in the North Cascades, such as the Glacier Mountaineering Course or the Alpine Climbing Course

 - Climb high altitude peaks such as Mexico Volcanoes, Ecuador Volcanoes or climbs in Peru or Bolivia